-The first dose of study drug will be administered within 4 hours of randomisation and subsequent doses will be at 10am daily starting on the following calendar day.
+The first dose of study drug will be administered as soon as possible, ideally within 4 hours of randomisation and subsequent doses will be given each morning starting on the following calendar day.
 If for any reason a dose is not administered at the intended time, it may be administered subsequently but not more than 12 hours after the intended time of administration.